TomasHui/recognition/README.md

 # recognition
-a demo for deep learning web system
+a demo for a web system